Effective Date: May 4, 2018

 - Annual Member Update information including contact information and annual intermodal revenue;

 - Contact information for equipment providers, motor carriers and insurance agents in addition to motor carrier insurance information required under the UIIA.
 Individual motor carrier company information also comprises the IANA Motor Carrier Database.
-Additional equipment provider and motor carrier contact information is also collected under the SIA, TFA, ERLD, DVIR, DVER and BOES programs.
-Motor carrier furnished specific driver and truck information is collected under the IDD and ITR services.;
+Additional equipment provider and motor carrier contact information is also collected under the SIA, TFS, ERLD, DVIR, DVER and BOES programs.
+Motor carrier furnished specific driver and truck information is collected under the IDD services.;

 - Data and statistics from Intermodal Marketing Companies and Railroads concerning shipment volumes, shipment revenues, traffic lanes and equipment types, that is aggregated and published by IANA in its quarterly "Intermodal Market Trends and Statistics;"